 The alliance aims to develop a variety of education formats to offer students opportunities to engage with excellence in teaching across Europe, provide staff with opportunities to exchange best practice and to engage in collaborative research.

-As a King's student, being part of Circle U. means you can:
+As a King's student you can:

-• Participate in modules offered by partner universities, masterclasses, webinars, international summer schools, research projects, and mobility programmes
+- Participate in modules offered by partner universities, masterclasses, webinars, international summer schools, research projects and mobility programmes

-• Engage in multilingual, multicultural learning environments
+- Engage in multilingual, multicultural learning environments

-• Collaborate with students and academics from across Europe on real-world challenges
+- Collaborate with students and academics from across Europe on real-world challenges

-• Take part in collaborative research initiatives and joint funding opportunities
+- Take part in collaborative research initiatives and joint funding opportunities

-• Co-develop innovative teaching programmes, contribute to masterclasses and webinars on topical subjects, and joint degrees
+- Co-develop innovative teaching programmes, contribute to masterclasses and webinars on topical subjects and joint degrees

-• Contribute to building an inclusive and forward-thinking European education ecosystem
+- Exchange best practices with peers across Europe and contribute to building an inclusive and forward-thinking European education ecosystem

 Circle U. Platforms